dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 ![Pause the video](../../images/Android/PlaybackAlbumDemo/pausebutton.jpg)

-You've successfuly implemented all the UI features that this tutorial has to offer!
+You have successfuly implemented all the UI features that this tutorial has to offer!
 Give your app another go.

 ### 4. Downloading and Deleting media files